 Picking when to go on safari can be tricky.
 There are pros and cons to each season.
 For reference, winter in South Africa is approximately May to August and Summer is approximately November to February.
 Dry season usually coincides with winter and rainy season usually coincides with summer, but that can change, especially in Cape Town which tends to be the opposite.

 Dry season offers less greenery which means there is less vegetation obstructing your view of the animals.
 Dry season also means less water so the animals are forced to congregate around limited watering holes.
 Another benefit of dry season is fewer mosquitoes and other bugs.
 However, since it coincides with winter, dry season can be quite cold, especially on early-morning or night drives.
 Despite how it may seem, rainy season has its benefits too.
 In rainy season is you are more likely to see young, baby animals, as that is the breeding season.

 Malaria is a mosquito-borne disease that can cause flu-like symptoms and is deadly.
 Fortunately, there are medications you can take to prevent malaria and if caught early enough, malaria is curable.
 Depending on where you travel within South Africa, you may or may not need malaria prophylaxis (anti-malaria medication).
-Always speak to a medical professional before travelling to a known malaria area, take your prophylaxis exactly as the doctor prescribes, and use mosquito repellent and wear long, loose-fitting clothing as an extra precaution.
+Always speak to a medical professional before traveling to a known malaria area, take your prophylaxis exactly as the doctor prescribes, and use mosquito repellent and wear long, loose-fitting clothing as an extra precaution.